melissaintrees/nextjsMusicSite/README.md

-# Technologies used: NextJS, SASS,
+# Technologies used: NextJS, SASS, JavaScript, YouTube API, ReactJS, Mail Chimp, SalesForce Pardot, Adobe Premiere

-I've been making music since I've been making websites to promote the music.
-In other words, a while - a long fun while!
-This is the site for my eccentric dream-pop musical venture named the same as my name.
-This was done in NextJS.
+I started coding, social media management, email marketing, and making videos to promote my music business.
+My music is recorded keyboards, drum machines, live instruments and vocals using a program Apple Logic.
+The current iteration of my music site was built using Next JS, though I often rebuild it using new technologies.

+Currently, I am scaling a digital marketing plan involving the promotion of a new material using a holistic ground up approach.

 ## Authors

-Melissa – [@melissastmoore](https://youtube.com/melissastmoore) – melissastmoore@gmail.com
+Melissa – [@melissastmoore](https://www.melissastmoore.com) – melissastmoore@gmail.com